HenryPengZou/Awesome-Human-Agent-Collaboration-Interaction-Systems/README.md

 ## 🌟 Introduction

 LLM-based Human-Agent Systems (LLM-HAS) are interactive frameworks where humans actively provide additional information, feedback, or control during interaction with LLM-powered agents to enhance system performance, reliability, and safety.
-For a detailed introduction, please refer to [our survey paper](https://arxiv.org/abs/2505.00753).
+For a detailed introduction, please refer to our survey paper: [A Survey on Large Language Model based Human-Agent Systems](https://arxiv.org/abs/2505.00753).
 Our goal with this project is to build an exhaustive collection of awesome resources relevant to LLM-HAS encompassing papers, repositories, and more

 <div id="contents"></div>